centre-for-humanities-computing/krak-phonebook-parser/README.md

 `node ./cli.js -s [input directory or file] -d [output directory]`

 - The input must be a valid PDF file or folder.
-If provided a folder, the extracter will read all PDFs in that folder (not yet implemented to look in subfolders) and extract text from them.
+If provided a folder, the extracter will read all PDFs in that folder and extract text from them.
 - As an intermediate step, the script creates a temporary folder in the output directory (/temp/) with the raw text extracts.
 They are deleted after the parsing, unless flag `--keep` is given.
 - If the output folder does not exist, it will be created.
 - Note: All files must have their year in the filename in the format: YYYY.
 The script will take the first valid year in the filename as the basis for the output.